-For UK customers, as an initial check we also recommend visiting the ofcom website www.ofcom.org.uk and follow the onsite links to their online mobile coverage tool (ofcom broadband and mobile coverage checker).
+For UK customers, as an initial check we also recommend visiting the ofcom website www.ofcom.org.uk and follow the onsite links to their online mobile coverage tool (ofcom mobile and broadband checker app).
 This tool will advise on the best coverage for the main network providers and other general queries that you may have about the service provider.
 For all overseas customers we suggest consulting the website of the network provider that will be used to check the coverage in your area.